zuixjs/zuix-web-starter/README.md

     export NODE_ENV=production
     npm run build # (or watch)

-#### `zuix.build`
+### zuix.build

-The building configuration object implements the following fileds.
+The `build` configuration object implements the following fileds.

 ###### `input`

-Input folder, where source files are located.
+Input folder: where source files are located.

 ###### `output`

-Output folder, where to copy/generate site files.
+Output folder: where to copy/generate site files.

 ###### `copy`

-List of folder and files to copy as-is, from input to output folder, with no further processing.
+List of folders and files to copy as-is, from input to output folder, with no further processing.

 ###### `ignore`